andre-caldas/sempraque/content/point-free/basic_idea-030-dual_of_filters.md

 \end{equation}

 This is an *ideal* that corresponds to the idea of *closed neighbourhoods* of $\mathscr{F}$.
-But there is an even "easier" ideal:
+But there is an even "easier" family to work with:

 \begin{equation}
   \mathscr{F}^c